-Hon Steve Martin questions the Minister for Transport regarding the inconsistent timeline for retiring the A-series trains, referencing previous answers and a business case with conflicting dates.
+Hon Steve Martin questions the Minister for Transport regarding inconsistencies in the timeline for retiring the A-series trains, specifically concerning platform upgrades and the rate of retirement.
+The Minister's answer vaguely links A-series retirement to C-series train delivery and B-series cascading.

 Asked